NewTec-GmbH/pyJiraCli/README.md

 options:
   -h, --help            show this help message and exit --max <MAX>           Maximum number of issues that may be found.Default is 50.If set to 0, all issues will be searched.
-  --save <PATH TO FILE> Absolute filepath or filepath relative to the current work directory to a JSON file.
+  --file <PATH TO FILE> Absolute filepath or filepath relative to the current work directory to a JSON file.
 ```

 Example: